raphiniert-com/ra-data-postgrest/README.md

 npm install --save @raphiniert/ra-data-postgrest
 ```

-**NOTE**: When using RA 3.x.x, use the data-provider 1.x.x.
-For RA >= 4.1.x use the data-provider starting from 1.2.x.

 ## Citation
 If you use the PostgREST Data Provider in your research or project, please consider citing the (our paper)[https://www.sciencedirect.com/science/article/pii/S2665963824000873].
 Feel free to include the following BibTeX entry in your publications:
 ```bibtex